SforAiDl/genrl/docs/source/usage/tutorials/bandit/adding_data_bandit.rst

 ``genrl.bandit``

 For this tutorial, we will use the
-`Wine <http://archive.ics.uci.edu/ml/datasets/Wine>`__ dataset which is a sample datset often used for testing classifiers.
-It has 178 rows of 14 features, the first of which gives the cultivar of the wine (the feature we need to classify into) (can be one of three) and the rest give the features of the wine itself.
+`Wine dataset <http://archive.ics.uci.edu/ml/datasets/Wine>`__ which is a simple datset often used for testing classifiers.
+It has 178 examples each with 14 features, the first of which gives the cultivar of the wine (the feature we need to classify each wine sample into) (this can be one of three) and the rest give the properties of the wine itself.
 Formulated as a bandit problem we have a bandit with 3 arms and a 13-dimensional context.
 The agent will get a reward of 1 if it correctly selects the arm else 0.

-To start off with lets import necessary things, specify the data URL and make a class which inherits from ``genrl.bandit.bandits.data_bandits.base.DataBasedBandit``
+To start off with lets import necessary modules, specify the data URL and make a class which inherits from ``genrl.bandit.bandits.data_bandits.base.DataBasedBandit``